riverrun46/taro-fetcher/README.md

 # Taro-Fetcher

-将微信小程序环境封装成自定义 fetch API，主要在 Taro 项目中与各种 GraphQL Clients（如 Apollo-Client） 搭配使用。
+Wrap the Weapp environment into a custom fetch API, primarily for use in Taro projects in conjunction with various GraphQL clients.